Pancreatoscopy (Spyglass) in Illinois

 A safe and effective solution

 Earlier versions of the pancreatoscope weren’t as safe as the SpyGlass system we utilize now.
 Even so, there is a minimal risk for complications with this procedure.
 They can include bacteremia (the presence of bacteria in the blood), abdominal pain, and nausea.
-However, our teams in Chicago, IL, Peoria, IL, and Normal, IL works diligently to keep your side effects at a minimum.
+However, our teams in Chicago, IL, and Bloomington, IL works diligently to keep your side effects at a minimum.
 To learn more, request a consultation with our team at GI Alliance of Illinois.

 Reviews